CKalitin/ckalitin.github.io/_posts/2025-10-13-managing-technical-teams.md

 ### **What Must You Do In The Absence Of A Small Strong Team?**

- - What must you do in the absence of a small strong team
-    - Documentation
-    - Design reviews
-    - Integration meetings
-    - Solar examples

-“Our people knew what they were doing, worked skilfully under intense pressure, and skirted hazards mostly by sheer expertise and experience.
-But as we grew the skill level decreased and sloppiness suddenly became a serious problem.”
+*“Our people knew what they were doing, worked skilfully under intense pressure, and skirted hazards mostly by sheer expertise and experience.
+But as we grew the skill level decreased and sloppiness suddenly became a serious problem.”*
-Chapter 3, Skunk Works, Ben R. Rich
+ \- *Skunk Works, Chapter 3, Ben R. Rich*

-UBC Solar uses design reviews because we get new first year engineering students every year that don't really know how to do useful things.
-This is the failure mode of my first project (current sensor), and contrast it to how quickly I designed the circuit for the next generation current sensor.
-If you aren't dead set on a functional goal, you'll go in suboptimal directions (Tesla Bot Kevin Huang example).

-Integration failures occur when everyone does not have a clear view of everything going on, this is why being interdisciplinary is so important.
-(QUOTE HOW TO BUILD A CAR)
+The UBC Solar student design team I'm a part of is a fun fairly benign example of a slightly-to-large team with varying levels of competence.
+After the 2025 recruiting cycle we brought on about 30 new members, raising our total to about 70.
+Because we constantly intake new first year engineering students that don't particularly understand how to do useful engineering work in a technical organization, we cannot run like the small strong teams I have been describing.
+Instead, more systems and processes are required to ensure everyone is making progress towards our common goal of winning competition.

+My first project on UBC Solar was characterizing our main pack current sensor.
+This took about 5 months from start to finish.
+For context, when our previous electrical lead Mischa Johal suggested this project he believed he could do it in a weekend.
+I took a few wrong turns on this project and spent the majority of it learning the systems I was working with.
+Because I didn't have the requisite technical understanding at the beginning, I had to spend a lot of time learning and going down rabbit holes which were not on the critical path of the project.
+This was very useful for my learning, but it was not the shortest path to completing the project.
+In contrast, last Saturday I selected parts and designed the circuit at a high-level for our next generation vehicle's shunt current sensor in a few hours.

+UBC Solar has a few systems in place to mitigate the risk of novice engineers (as I was!) going down suboptimal paths:
+1. Design Review meetings and documents
+2. Integration meetings with other subteams
+3. Detailed Documentation

+Throughout a project's lifecycle UBC Solar has a few primary design review documents and associated meetings.
+Design Review 0 (DR0) documents set functional requirements and constraints for a project.
+DR1 documents explore solutions that meet the given requirements.
+DR2 documents are detailed designs ready for implementation.
+DR3 documents are mostly reflection, summary, and lessons learned.

+This process makes the current state and direction of a project clear at any given instant, but require a lot of overhead.
+These processes were designed for novice engineers to avoid common pitfalls, but such new members are also those that appreciate this structure the least (it is mostly writing and meetings).
+You need to get a few scrapes and bruises before you appreciate the value of such processes (as I did).

+*“In fact, my sole interest lies in improving the ability of the car to score points and what helps me do that is my experience across the disciplines.”*
+ \- *Adrian Newey, How to Build a Car*

+Integration failures occur when members of a team do not have a full understanding of how their system affects other systems in the car.
+UBC Solar's current electrical lead Aarjav Jain has elected to solve this problem through numerous integration meetings between subteams.
+I'm particularly happy about this new process, for [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) as shown up on UBC Solar far too many times.
+However, an excess of integration meetings slows progress without significant decrease in the risk of Conway's Law.

-“Engineers needed to become operators.
+*“Engineers needed to become operators.
 There was a hell of a difference.
-An engineer can explain how a system should work in theory, but an operator has to know what the engineer knows and how the systems tie together to get the mission accomplished.”
+An engineer can explain how a system should work in theory, but an operator has to know what the engineer knows and how the systems tie together to get the mission accomplished.”*
-Chapter 3 Failure is Not an Option, Gene Kranz
+ \- *Gene Kranz, Failure is Not an Option, Chapter 3*

+Strive to be the kind of operator Gene Kranz describes.
+You can't just know how individual systems work in theory, you must understand how they work together in practice and tie together.

-“What are they doing?
+*“What are they doing?
 Compiling one million sheets of paper every day.
-Reports and data that no one in the bureaucracy has either the time or the interest to read.”
+Reports and data that no one in the bureaucracy has either the time or the interest to read.”*
-Ben R. Rich on the cost overruns due to countless USAF auditors on the B2 bomber program.
+ \- *Ben R. Rich in Skunk Works on the cost overruns due to countless USAF auditors on the B2 bomber program.*

+Each additional process imposes a cost.
+We must be careful not to overburden our team with excessive documentation and meetings, it's a fairly thin line you must walk.
+The most [elegant and beautiful solution](https://ckalitin.github.io/ideas/2025/09/29/must-be-beautiful.html) to this is having a competent enough team that these processes are not required.

 ### **Team Progress Asymptotically Approaches Zero Without Clear Functional Goals**